Iraqi authorities reopen Baghdad bridge shut for months by protests

 "The re-opening of the bridge makes me happy," a driver on the newly reopened bridge told Reuters TV.
 "The government should work to satisfy citizens.
 We don’t want anything else.
 We want life to come back to normal."

+In separate violence, at least 12 security personnel and 11 protesters were injured in the southern Iraqi province of Nassiriya, medical and security sources said, after clashes broke out in the afternoon.

+Tensions there ran high after the delayed release of 39 protesters who were detained and the attempted killing of a lawyer known to defend protesters by unidentified gunmen earlier that day, said one of the lawyers handling the protesters' case.

-(Reporting by Maher Nazih; Writing by Mohammed Katfan and Nadine Awadalla Editing by Peter Graff)
+(Reporting by Maher Nazih, Additional reporting by Baghdad bureau; Writing by Mohammed Katfan and Nadine Awadalla Editing by Peter Graff and Paul Simao)

 ((Nadine.Awadalla@thomsonreuters.com;))